WHSG-TV

 WHSG-TV (channel 63) is a religious television station licensed to Monroe, Georgia, United States, serving the Atlanta area as an owned-and-operated station of the Trinity Broadcasting Network (TBN).
-The station's studios are located on Agape Way in Decatur, and its transmitter is located in Atlanta's Cabbagetown section.
+The station's transmitter is located in Atlanta's Cabbagetown section.

 Because it airs no local content (except for local insertion of the required station identification), it is not carried as a local channel on DirecTV; the network's national feed is already available, but TBN's subchannel sister networks are not available.

 It had one broadcast translator, W55BM, licensed to Marietta with transmitter atop Sweat Mountain, northwest of Atlanta.
 That station was later W49DE and WXID-LP, an affiliate of JCTV.

 History

-The station launched on March 15, 1991.
-As the call sign indicates, it initially served as an affiliate of the Home Shopping Network, replacing WNGM (now WUVG-DT).
-Later, TBN bought the station and changed to the current religious format.
+The construction permit for a new television station on channel 63 at Monroe was originally issued to a local permittee, Monroe Television, Inc., around 1987.
+In December 1989, TBN purchased the permit and completed the station's construction; WHSG commenced operations on March 15, 1991, as a TBN owned-and-operated outlet.

+During the late 1990s through the early 2010s, WHSG played an important role within TBN, as it originated a weekly edition of the network's flagship program Praise the Lord and a portion of the ministry's semi-annual Praise-a-Thon fundraisers.
+This ended in 2017 when TBN revamped its local and network programming operations following Matt Crouch's ascension to leadership of the ministry, after the death of his mother and TBN co-founder Jan Crouch.
+The station's studio on Agape Way in Decatur was officially closed by TBN in 2019 following the Federal Communications Commission (FCC)'s repeal of the Main Studio Rule, and later sold.